okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/commonsteps.md

 ### Initiate sign-in for Okta Verify challenge

-The Okta Verify challenge with a [push notification](#integrate-challenge-using-push-notification-option) or [TOTP](#integrate-challenge-using-totp-option) start with identical steps.
+The [challenge with push notification](#integrate-challenge-using-push-notification-option) and [challenge with TOTP](#integrate-challenge-using-totp-option) both start with identical steps.
 These steps are as follows:

 #### Summary of steps